 - Nowa Huta Walking Tour

-There are many museums in Krakow for tourists to visit during their stay.
+There are many museums in Krakow for tourists to visit during their stay, like Krakow History Museums and Krakow Art Museums.
 Several museums offer a limited number of tickets each day, so book ahead if you can.
 Also, check in advance for free museum days in Krakow!

 Krakow Festivals and Events

-We planned our Krakow trip during December so that we could partake in the Krakow Christmas Market.
-The festive vibe certainly got us in the holiday spirit!
-There are many Krakow events throughout the year, which you can find on this calendar.
+There are many Krakow events throughout the year, and we planned our Krakow trip in December so that we could partake in the Krakow Christmas Market.
+The festive scene certainly got us in the holiday spirit and it’s one of our Favorite Christmas Markets in Europe!

-During our visit to Krakow, we stayed in this awesome Airbnb Apartment, which had a partial view of the Wawel Castle.
-(Not already a member of Airbnb?
-Use this link to create an account and save money on your first stay!)
+During our visit to Krakow, we stayed in a great Airbnb Apartment, which had a partial view of the Wawel Castle.
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
-Krakow holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.

-- Krakow is a walkable city…but only if you have the right shoes!
+- Krakow is a walkable city…but only if you pack the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
+Kris prefers wearing these trail shoes by Merrell and slip-ons by Sanuk.

-- It’s easy to get turned around in any foreign city…and especially Krakow!
-Make sure to have a good city map and/or guidebook before arriving.
+- It’s easy to get turned around in any new destination!
+Make sure to have a good city map and/or Krakow guidebook before arriving.

 We want to know: What are your favorite Krakow things to do?
 What would you add to our 3-Day Krakow Itinerary?
 Leave your top tips in the comments below!